ranagull/i-am-rich/README.md

 No need to explain, you know :D

-It is a mobile project made using Swift and Swift UI.
+It is a mobile project made using Swift and Storyboard.